An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Asymptotic Normality in Stochastic Blockmodels

-\end{theorem} The vector $\hat X_{i*}^{(\mathrm{OS})}$ is obtained by starting with $\hat X$ as an initial estimate and then performing a Newton step update for $\hat X_{i*}$ with respect to the random dot product graph likelihood.
-This procedure yields an estimator for $\bm{\nu}_{k*}$, modulo orthogonal transformation, that achieves the limiting variance $\mathbf{G}(k)\inv$ which is no larger than the asymptotic variance of $\hat X_{i*}$ with respect to the Loewner order.
-Moreover, for the particular rank one stochastic blockmodel with $B$ matrix
+The estimator $\hat X_{i*}^{(\operatorname{MLE})}$ is obtained by maximizing the random dot product graph likelihood assuming that $X_{j*}$ is known for $j \neq i$, which is not possible in practice.
+On the other hand, the vector $\hat X_{i*}^{(\operatorname{OS})}$ is obtained by starting with $\hat X$ as an initial estimate and then performing a Newton--Raphson step update for $\hat X_{i*}$ with respect to the random dot product graph likelihood.
+In both cases, these procedures yield estimators for $\bm{\nu}_{k*}$, modulo orthogonal transformation, that achieve the limiting variance $\mathbf{G}(k)\inv$ which is no larger than the asymptotic variance of $\hat X_{i*}$ with respect to the Loewner order.
+For the particular rank one stochastic blockmodel with $B$ matrix

-the authors show that the one-step covariance in the first community is strictly smaller than that of the covariance in \cref{eq:cltrdpg} unless $q= (1-p^2)/p$, whence the asymptotic covariance is strictly smaller in certain (rank degenerate) settings.
-However, these results require stronger sparsity assumptions than other results, and it is not clear how the asymptotic covariance is affected with either indefinite stochastic blockmodels or considering the update with respect to the SBM likelihood function (as opposed to the RDPG likelihood function).
-The above results were later extended in \citet{xie_entrywise_2022} to the setting $n\rho_n \gg \log(n)$.
+the authors show that the one-step covariance in the first community is strictly smaller than that of the covariance in \cref{eq:cltrdpg} unless $q = (1-p^2)/p$.
+However, these results require stronger sparsity assumptions than other results, and it is not clear how the asymptotic covariance matrix is affected with either indefinite stochastic blockmodels or considering the update with respect to the SBM likelihood function, as opposed to the RDPG likelihood function.
+The above results were later extended in \citet{xie_entrywise_2024} to the setting $n\rho_n \gg \log(n)$.